Callum Stow

 Callum Stow (born 27 August 2002) is an Australian cricketer who plays for Victoria cricket team and Big Bash League side Melbourne Renegades.
 He is a left-arm wrist spin bowler and right-handed batsman.

 Career

 From Geelong, he plays club cricket for Geelong Cricket Club.
 He was selected for the elite Cricket Victoria program in July 2024.
 He made his debut for Victoria cricket team in the 2024 Global Super League against Guyana Amazon Warriors on 29 November 2024.

 In December 2024, he was signed by Big Bash League side Melbourne Renegades.
 He made his Big Bash debut on 14 January 2025 against Hobart Hurricanes.

+Stow was delisted from Victoria's contract list for the 2026-27 season, however was asked to continue training with the squad in the hope of further playing opportunities.

+Stow played for San Francisco Unicorns in the 2026 season of the Global Super League.